ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 {{-cwt}} does not define CDDL for CWT Claims Sets.

+[^cpa601]

+[^cpa601]: RFC-Editor: This document uses the CPA (code point allocation)
+      convention described in [I-D.bormann-cbor-draft-numbers].
+      Please replace the number 601 in the code blocks below by the value that has been assigned for CPA601 and remove this note.

 This specification proposes using the definitions in {{fig-claims-set}}
 for the CWT Claims Set defined in {{-cwt}}.
 Note that these definitions have been built such that they also can describe {{-jwt}} Claims sets by